Build a Custom Named Entity Visualizer with Google NLP

 Conclusion

-So now you have a framework for analyzing and visualizing your named entity in articles using the Cloud Natural Language API.
-Remember to try and make my code even more efficient and extend it in ways I never thought of!
-This was just the beginning of what you can start doing.
-Hopefully, you’re now quick to hop on the semantic SEO bandwagon.
-Note there are still a few small bugs in the script that require a bit more ironing:
+Now you have a framework for analyzing and visualizing named entities in articles using the Cloud Natural Language API.
+Try to make my code more efficient and extend it in ways I haven’t considered—this is just the beginning of what you can do.
+Hopefully, you’re now ready to explore semantic SEO in more depth.
+Note that a few small issues remain in the script that require further ironing:

 - Preserve original spacing in the article

-- Refine methods to make sure some text doesn’t mash together when the text is stitched back together
+- Refine methods to ensure text does not mash together when stitched back together

-- The formatting of the output is not perfect, but I’m also not a designer
+- The formatting of the output is not perfect; I am not a designer

 Named Entity Recognition FAQ